jarekczek/hacking/README.md

 1. start - would start a successful run
 1. stop
 1. start - would start a service which fails
+1. start - would start a service which fails
-1. one may loop from the beginning, as the previous start did not succeed
+1. one may loop from the beginning, as the previous starts did not succeed